stembryo-lab/chiron_gastruloids_bulk_rna_seq/preprocessing_and_mapping/README.md

 # PREPROCESSING AND MAPPING
 The structure of the pipeline is:

-`requirements.txt`: software and versions used in the pipleline `download_data.sh`: download data used in the pipeline `fastqc_and_trimming.sh`: QC and trimming of raw fastqs `mapping.sh`: mapping reads to genome `countdata_construct.ipynb`: mapped reads concatenation to construct bulk countdata matrix
+- `requirements.txt`: software and versions used in the pipleline.
+- `download_data.sh`: download data used in the pipeline.
+- `fastqc_and_trimming.sh`: QC and trimming of raw fastqs.
+- `mapping.sh`: mapping reads to genome.
+- `countdata_construct.ipynb`: mapped reads concatenation to construct bulk countdata matrix.

 ## 0. Download data and references
 Firstly, run: